Irvine, California: Freight rail

 A major contributing factor to the growth of Irvine was by freight rail provided by ATSF (now BNSF) Transportation.
 The Venta Spur was Irvine's first spur.
 Built in the 1920s, it moved citrus from three processing plants in what is now Northwood to the rest of the country.
 The processing plants were essentially Irvine's first and biggest employers of the time.

 The plants started to go out of business in the 1970s and the spur was abandoned in 1985.
 In 1999, following its donation to the city of Irvine, it was turned into the Venta Spur bike trail.

 The Irvine Industrial Spur is the second railroad spur in Irvine.
 It serves various industries in Irvine's Business Complex.
-It currently sees little to no movement and the Irvine planning department is considering turning it into a bike path.

 Bikeways

-Irvine offers a system of bicycle lanes and trails to encourage the use of bikes as a means of transportation.
+Irvine offers a system of bicycle lanes and trails to encourage the recreational use of bikes as a means of transportation.
 There are 113.2 mi of off-road bicycle trails and 286.4 mi of on-road bicycle lanes in Irvine.

 Emergency services

-Irvine contracts with the County of Orange for fire and medical services.
-Fire protection in Irvine is provided by the Orange County Fire Authority with ambulance service by Falk Ambulance.
+Irvine contracts with the Orange County Fire Authority for fire protection and ambulance service is provided by private companies.
 Law enforcement is provided by the Irvine Police Department (IPD).
 The IPD operates in a suburban city rated as having one of the lowest violent crime rates among cities with over 100,000 inhabitants by the FBI every year since 2005.
 The University of California Police Department also has jurisdiction – including arrest power – in areas of the city near the UC Irvine campus, while the California State University Police Department has similar jurisdiction in areas of the city near the CSU Fullerton Irvine campus.
 Irvine Valley College also maintains its own on campus police department.

+Health Care

+Irvine is served by several health care facilities: